Conjugacy classes in Weyl groups and q-W algebras: Normal orderings of root systems related to Weyl group elements

 Moreover, for any two roots $\alpha, \beta\in \Delta_{\m_+}$ such that $\alpha<\beta$ the sum $\alpha+\beta$ cannot be represented as a linear combination $\sum_{k=1}^qc_k\gamma_{i_k}$, where $c_k\in \mathbb{N}$ and $\alpha<\gamma_{i_1}<\ldots <\gamma_{i_k}<\beta$. \end{proposition}

 \begin{proof}

-First observe that by Proposition 10.4.3 in \cite{Ch} each of the planes $\h_i$ is invariant not only with respect to the action of the Weyl group element $s$ but also with respect to the action of both involutions $s^1$ and $s^2$ which act as reflections in the plane $\h_i$.
+First observe that each of the planes $\h_i$ is invariant not only with respect to the action of the Weyl group element $s$ but also with respect to the action of both involutions $s^1$ and $s^2$ which act as reflections in the plane $\h_i$.

-Now consider the planes $\h_{i_k}$ related to the definition of the set of positive roots.
+Now consider the two--dimensional planes $\h_{i_k},i_k>0$ related to the definition of the set of positive roots.
 The plane $\h_{i_k}$ is shown in Figure 1.

 The vector $h_{i_k}$ is directed upwards at the picture, and the orthogonal projections of elements from $(\overline{\Delta}_{i_k})_+$ onto $\h_{i_k}$ are contained in the upper half--plane.
 The involutions $s^1$ and $s^2$ act in $\h_{i_k}$ as reflections with respect to the lines orthogonal to the vectors labeled by $v^1_k$ and $v^2_k$, respectively, at Figure 1, the angle between $v^1_k$ and $v^2_k$ being equal to $\pi-\theta_{i_k}/2$.
 The nonzero projections of the roots from the set $\{\gamma_1, \ldots \gamma_n\}\bigcap \overline{\Delta}_{i_k}$ onto the plane $\h_{i_k}$ have the same (or the opposite) direction as the vector $v^1_k$, and the nonzero projections of the roots from the set $\{\gamma_{n+1}, \ldots , \gamma_{l'}\}\bigcap \overline{\Delta}_{i_k}$ onto the plane $\h_{i_k}$ have the same (or the opposite) direction as the vector $v^2_k$.